rust-lang/rustc-dev-guide/src/backend/backend-agnostic.md

 * the `type_.rs` (300 LOC) defines most of the type translations to LLVM IR.

-The goal of this refactoring is to separate inside this crate code that is specific to the LLVM from code that can be reused for other rustc backends.
+The goal of this refactoring is to separate inside this crate code that is specific to LLVM from code that can be reused for other rustc backends.
 For instance, the `mir` folder is almost entirely backend-specific but it relies heavily on other parts of the crate.
 The separation of the code must not affect